topseed/topseed-videos/tut/labD/LabD.md

 <https://github.com/topseed/topseed/blob/master/webApp/util/Decider.js>  See isW() function ~ line 48.

-Node.js - which runs JavaScript on the server - allows us to use essentially the same code to obtain data from an API, either client- and server-side, depending on the request.
+Node.js - which runs JavaScript on the server - allows us to use essentially the same code to obtain data from an API, either client-side or server-side, depending on the request.

 For Search Engine Optimization (SEO), you may aim to make at least the homepage AMP/HTML only.
 Links may lead to rich "Web" pages that have JavaScript and more functionality.
+You can always move dynamic parts of the homepage that require JavaScript into an iframe.
+Ads use iframes, too.

 ### 3 File Layout